Board-Certified Texas Criminal Defense That Is Relentless

 Assault on a public servant is a felony offense in the state of Texas.
 Public servants receive special protection by law.
 Some lawyers feel that enhanced criminal penalties for assaultive offenses against public servants are a statement from the state that its employees’ lives are more important than those they’re charged with protecting.

 If you or a relative was charged with assault on a public servant, you’ll need aggressive legal representation on your side.
 Immediately seek competent legal counsel to defend you.
-Call Paul Morgan Law Office, PLLC, at 281-346-4351.
+Call Paul Morgan Law Office, PLLC, at 713-364-0209.

-Although assault is crime in itself, criminal penalties are enhanced when a person who can be classified as a public servant is assaulted.
+Although assault is a crime in itself, criminal penalties are enhanced when a person who can be classified as a public servant is assaulted.
 There are four classes of public servants recognized under Texas law:

 Aggravated Assault On A Public Servant

-An assault on a public servant can be enhanced to a First-Degree Felony if serious bodily injury occurred or a deadly weapon was used.
+An assault on a public servant can be enhanced to a first-degree felony if serious bodily injury occurred or a deadly weapon was used.
 Simply exhibiting a weapon is sufficient to enhance a simple assault charge to aggravated assault.

 Serious bodily injury is defined as an injury involving hospitalization or requiring medical attention.